llewellynksj/muma-and-cub/README.md

 - Footer: The footer contains two universally recognised icons for social media; Facebook and Instagram.
 These have intentionally been chosen as they are the most appropriate for the organisation, and also to keep the footer uncluttered.

 ### Homepage
-Taking the user on a journey
+The homepage is split into three sections.
+These sections take the user on a clear journey as to what to expect from the website.

-- Next meet up: on mobile shows only the very next meet-up, on tablet shows the next two, on desktop shows the next 3
-- About: tells the user who this group is for
+Each section has relevant imagery that both indicates that the website is related to young children/parents, and that clearly seperates the information into a flowing format.

+At the end of each section of text there is a call to action button allowing the user to link to another place or page on the website related to that specific piece of text.

+- Top section: The central element that appears here shows information regarding the next meet up date, time and location.
+This is responsive across devices so will show 1 upcoming date on mobile and tablet screens, 2 upcoming dates on laptop screens, and 3 upcoming dates on desktop.

+- Middle section: This informs the user as to what the organisation does and who it is for.
+Again this is styled to be responsive with a shorter summary of text for mobile, tablet and laptop screen sizes, whilst on larger desktop size screens slightly more information is visible.
+This has been done to keep the 'About us' section from appearing verbose while also managing white space on larger screens.

-- Support resources: shows the user that the group is more than just a social group
+- Lower section: The lower section shows the user that the organisation is more than just a social group but also a community *support* group.
+Icons have been used here to make the list of types of support more visually appealing.
-- Imagery: keeps the key information on the homepage obviously clear and seperate

 <br>